Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.lsinfo(uri)

-    Lists the contents of the directory *URI*.
+    Returns a list of the contents of the directory *URI*.

     When listing the root directory, this currently returns the list of stored playlists.
 This behavior is deprecated; use